 Q: What causes Hepatitis B?

-A: Hepatitis B is a diseases caused by a virus, the Hepatitis B virus.
+A: Hepatitis B is a disease caused by a virus, the Hepatitis B virus.
 It attacks the liver and brings about various damage, from mild to severe.
 It has two types — acute Hepatitis B and chronic Hepatitis B.

 Q: What are the differences between acute Hepatitis B and chronic Hepatitis B?